IROS 2024 Cooperative Aerial Robots Inspection Challenge (CARIC@IROS24)

 5.2.
 Inspection scenarios

-The following scenarios are included in the challenge:
+The following scenarios are included in the challenge as examples:

 Note that for different inspection scenarios, different number of drones and camera settings are used.
 The setting for each scenario is indicated in the description file caric_ppcom_network_NAME_OF_SCENARIO.txt in the folder.